DragonSenses/Algorithms/LeetCode/102-binary-tree-level-order-traversal/problem.md

 2. **Queue Mechanism**:
    - Use a queue to store nodes from each level, processing parents before their children.
    - In Java, a `LinkedList` can be used for the queue implementation.

+3. **Step-by-Step Traversal**:
+   - Initialize the queue with the root node at level 0.
+   - For each level:
+     - Add an empty sublist to the result structure.
+     - Determine the number of nodes in the current level using the queue's size.
+     - Process all nodes at this level by dequeuing them and adding their values to the current sublist.
+     - Enqueue their children for the next level.
+   - Repeat until the queue is empty.